 Attendance and Payment Policy

-It is down to you to check your attendance, your emails and be proactive – if you feel that a register mark is incorrect, you must see your subject teacher first.
+It is down to you to check your attendance, your emails and to be proactive – if you feel that a register mark is incorrect, you must see your subject teacher first.

 Punctuality is a key aspect of attendance.
 Itchen students are expected to attend all lessons and tutor sessions on time.
 It is college policy that if you arrive five minutes after the start time of your lesson you are marked as ‘late’ and if you arrive any later you will be marked as ‘very late’.
 Poor punctuality could result in your support payments being stopped.
 However, even if you arrive late to a lesson, you should still attend.